 Each of the card designs listed below uses a different technique, but the base materials are very similar.

-The basic supplies you need for all of these projects are:
+The basic supplies for these handmade card designs for seniors are:

 - craft paper in various colors and even different thicknesses if you’re feeling super adventurous